legerch/AbstractLogger/README.md

 This repository contains an example of an **Abstract logger** that can be useful when developping a library.
 This allow to **not be** tied to a specific log dependency/api, allowing users to choose their own (_[spdlog][repo-spdlog], [glog][repo-glog], etc..._).

 > [!TIP]
-> If needed, a [library template][repo-template-lib] repository also exist to help for the library creation
+> If needed, a [project template][repo-template-projects] repository also exist to help for the library creation

 ## 2.1.
 Usage inside library